 And finally the doctor appeared.
 Praise Jesus.

 She examined him, asked questions.
-She looked slightly puzzled when she felt it.
+She looked slightly puzzled when she felt the lump.

 Mind you, this was the 30th.
 Rent time.
 (I am a property manager for those who aren’t familiar) And I was also stressed about not being in my office.